-Court of Appeal casts doubt over the effectiveness of anti-discharge provisions
+Court of Appeal casts doubt over the effectiveness of antidischarge provisions - .PDF file.

 In CIMC Raffles Offshore (Singapore) Ltd & anr v Schahin Holdings SA EWCA Civ 644, 7 June 2013 the Court of Appeal has allowed an appeal in a case concerning the extent to which a guarantee still applies if the guaranteed contract has been varied so that it fundamentally differs from the original guaranteed contract which was entered into by the parties.